 MOD EUR/16A22A2/1

 9.4 In the case of difficulties, the administration responsible for the planned satellite network shall explore all possible means to resolve the difficulties without considering the possibility of adjustment to networks of other administrations.
 If no such means can be found, it may request the other administrations to explore all possible means to meet its requirements.
 The administrations concerned shall make every possible effort to resolve the difficulties by means of mutually acceptable adjustments to their networks.
-An administration on behalf of which details of planned satellite networks have been published in accordance with the provisions of No. 9.2B shall, after the period of four months, inform the Bureau of the progress made in resolving any difficulties.
-If necessary, a further report shall be provided prior to the submission of notices to the Bureau under Article 11.
+An administration on behalf of which details of planned satellite networks have been published in accordance with the provisions of No. 9.2B may, after the period of four months, inform the Bureau of the progress made in resolving any difficulties.
+If necessary, a further report may be provided prior to the submission of notices to the Bureau under Article 11. .
+(WRC-19)

 Reasons: As this provision could be very useful in the case of difficulties with a particular satellite network submitted under Section I of RR Article 9, it is proposed not to suppress it but to make it not obligatory for the administration to a submit a progress report.